-Weekly Weigh-Ins, Fun Activities, Group Rides
+Weekly Weigh-Ins, Fun Activities, Group Bicycle Rides

 After the weekly weigh-in and awards ceremony, all the teams either took part in a fun cycling-related challenge, such as a slow race, or listened to a motivational speaker.
 We finished up the evening with a group ride (no-drop policy in effect).

-At the end of this past summer’s Challenge, the Club gave out an award for the biggest cumulative team weight loss, as well as for the biggest weight loss by an individual.
+At the end of this past summer’s Challenge, the club gave out an award for the biggest cumulative team weight loss, as well as for the biggest weight loss by an individual.

-2014’s grand prize winner, Lisa Klever, lost 16% of her body weight during the Challenge.
+One year’s grand prize winner, Lisa Klever, lost 16% of her body weight during the Challenge.
 After the program ended, Lisa continued to lose weight and has now lost 69 pounds!
 Here are before and after pictures of her.

-We continue to tweak the Challenge from year to year.
-For example, following the incredible success of the 2013 season, Georgie sent out a survey to the POTP participants and asked them how much they spent on bikes and accessories as a result of them joining the POTP challenge.
+We continue to tweak the challenge from year to year.
+For example, following the incredible success of the original 2013 season, Georgie sent out a survey to the POTP participants and asked them how much they spent on bikes and accessories as a result of them joining the POTP challenge.
 The results were astounding; participants spent $60,000 on equipment during the season!

 So Georgie went around to the local bike shops and shared that statistic with them and asked them to contribute prizes to the 2014 challenge.
 She successfully obtained a bike rack, a new Trek bike and lots of other accessories as donations for prizes.
 Lisa won the bike as the grand prize.

-So if you belong to a cycling club, consider implementing your own version of the Challenge.
+So if you belong to a cycling club, consider implementing your own version of the challenge.
 I’d be happy to share any additional details with you about how we structure our program.

 But you don’t have to be a member of the Des Moines Cycle Club – or any club, for that matter – to benefit.
 John recently shared with me this email testimonial from RBR Premium Member Steven Seidenberg of Wheeling, Illinois:

-Individual Riders Can Benefit, Too
+Individual Bicycle Riders Can Lose Weight Too

 “On August 26 last year I purchased Pedal Off The Pounds and have lost 37 pounds to date.
 This was the best thing I ever read.
 The before picture is in an XL jersey and XXL bib shorts; I weighed 220 pounds in May 2014 before starting riding.
 The after picture is at 183 pounds at the end of October 2014.
 I lost so much weight that on that vacation we took several hours to purchase new pants with a waste size 38, 4 inches smaller than before, and Medium shirts, down from XL.